 The Bank can manage the excessive leverage risk by reducing the volume of assets and off-balance sheet exposures or increasing Tier 1 capital (new share issue and redirection of retained earnings to increase capital).
-During the reporting period, the Group's leverage ratio was below 3%, while the Bank's leverage ratio was at a satisfactory level, exceeding 3%.
+During the reporting period, the Group's and the Bank's leverage ratios were at a satisfactory level, exceeding 3%.

-Table No.13.
-Leverage ratio as at 31.12.2019
+Table No.11.
+Leverage ratio as at 31.12.2021

 Bank Group

-Tier 1 capital; EUR'000 4975 3555
+Tier 1 capital; EUR'000 17,710 15,805

-Total amount of the exposure values of all assets and off-balance sheet items; EUR'000 165291 164685
+Total amount of the exposure values of all assets and off-balance sheet items; EUR'000 175,016 173,303

-Leverage; % 3.01 2.16
+Leverage; % 10.12 9.12

-Disclosure of information on leverage ratio according to the Commission implementing Regulation (EU) 2016/200 dd 15.02.2016, laying down implementing technical standards with regard to disclosure of the leverage ratio for institutions, according to Regulation (EU) No. 575/2013 of the European Parliament and of the Council (hereinafter - Capital Requirements Regulation (CRR)
+6. Disclosure of information on leverage ratio according to the Commission implementing Regulation (EU) No. 2016/200 dd 15.02.2016, laying down implementing technical standards with regard to disclosure of the leverage ratio for institutions, according to Regulation (EU) No. 575/2013 of the European Parliament and of the Council (hereinafter - Capital Requirements Regulation (CRR)